 How to Recycle Tires

-- 1Remove from wheels/rims if possible (significantly increases recycling value)
+- 1Remove from wheels/rims if possible (increases scrap options for the rim)

 - 2Clean off excess dirt, mud, and debris with water